mrtztg/azure-104-notes/README.md

 - **Next hop**: Shows the next hop a packet will take to reach its destination (does not validate the connection itself)
 - **NSG flow logs**: Records traffic through NSGs for analysis (does not validate connectivity) — captures source/destination IPs, ports, and protocols — required for Azure Monitor Network Insights to detect suspicious traffic — enable on NSG associated with subnet or network interface to collect data about IP addresses connecting to resources (e.g., load balancers)
 - **Traffic Analytics**: Analyzes traffic patterns and usage (does not validate specific connections)
-- **Connection monitor**: Track connectivity over time (latency, packet loss), alert on unstable or unreachable connections
+- **Connection monitor**: Track connectivity over time (latency, packet loss), alert on unstable or unreachable connections — monitors connectivity status and latency between endpoints, **not traffic content** — use **Packet Capture** to inspect all network traffic
+- **Packet Capture**: Capture network traffic for deeper inspection and analysis
+- **Network In/Out metrics**: Azure Monitor metrics on Network In and Network Out only provide traffic volume, not traffic content — use Packet Capture or NSG flow logs for traffic inspection

 ### Connection Monitor